Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Doc2EDAG

 \section{Doc2EDAG}

 The key idea of Doc2EDAG is to transform tabular event records into an EDAG and let the model learn to generate this EDAG based on document-level contexts.
-For instance, Figure~\ref{fig:edag_example} shows the corresponding EDAG for the event example in Figure~\ref{fig:pledge_example}.
-The general architecture of Doc2EDAG, as shown in Figure~\ref{fig:architecture}, consists of two key stages, the document-level entity encoding (Section~\ref{sec:doc_ent_enc}) and the EDAG generation (Section \ref{sec:dag_gen}).
-Before elaborating each of them in this section, we first describe two preconditioned modules: the input representation and entity recognition.
+Following the example in Figure~\ref{fig:pledge_example}, Figure~\ref{fig:edag_example} typically depicts an EDAG generation process and Figure~\ref{fig:architecture} presents the overall workflow of Doc2EDAG, which consists of two key stages: document-level entity encoding (Section~\ref{sec:doc_ent_enc}) and EDAG generation (Section \ref{sec:dag_gen}).
+Before elaborating each of them in this section, we first describe two preconditioned modules: input representation and entity recognition.

 \paragraph{Input Representation.} In this paper, we denote a document as a sequence of sentences.
-Formally, after looking up the token embedding table $\bm{V} \in \R^{d_w \times |V|}$, we denote a document $\bm{d}$ as a sentence sequence $[\bm{s_1};\bm{s_2};\cdots;\bm{s_{N_s}}]$ and each sentence $\bm{s_i} \in \R^{d_w \times N_w}$ is composed of a sequence of token embeddings as $[\bm{w_{i,1}};\bm{w_{i,2}};\cdots;\bm{w_{i,N_w}}]$, where $|V|$ is the vocabulary size, $N_s$ and $N_w$ are the maximum lengths of the sentence sequence and the token sequence, respectively, and $\bm{w_{i,j}} \in \R^{d_w}$ is the embedding of $j^{th}$ token in $i^{th}$ sentence with the embedding size $d_w$.
+Formally, after looking up the token embedding table $\bm{V} \in \R^{d_w \times |V|}$, we denote a document $\bm{d}$ as a sentence sequence $[\bm{s_1};\bm{s_2};\cdots;\bm{s_{N_s}}]$ and each sentence $\bm{s_i} \in \R^{d_w \times N_w}$ is composed of a sequence of token embeddings as $[\bm{w_{i,1}},\bm{w_{i,2}},\cdots,\bm{w_{i,N_w}}]$, where $|V|$ is the vocabulary size, $N_s$ and $N_w$ are the maximum lengths of the sentence sequence and the token sequence, respectively, and $\bm{w_{i,j}} \in \R^{d_w}$ is the embedding of $j^{th}$ token in $i^{th}$ sentence with the embedding size $d_w$.

 \paragraph{Entity Recognition.} Entity recognition is a typical sequence tagging task.
 We conduct this task at the sentence level and follow a classic method, BI-LSTM-CRF~\cite{huang2015bidirectional}, that first encodes the token sequence and then adds a conditional random field (CRF) layer to facilitate the sequence tagging.
 The only difference is that we employ the Transformer~\cite{vaswani2017attention} instead of the original encoder, LSTM~\cite{hochreiter1997long}.
 Transformer encodes a sequence of embeddings by the multi-headed self-attention mechanism to exchange contextual information among them.
 Due to the superior performance of the Transformer, we employ it as a primary context encoder in this work and name the Transformer module used in this stage as Transformer-1.
 Formally, for each sentence tensor $\bm{s_i} \in \R^{d_w \times N_w}$, we get the encoded one as $\bm{h_i} = \text{Transformer-1}(\bm{s_i})$, where $\bm{h_i} \in \R^{d_w \times N_w}$ shares the same embedding size $d_w$ and sequence length $N_w$.
 During training, we employ roles of matched arguments as entity labels with the classic \texttt{BIO} (Begin, Inside, Other) scheme and wrap $\bm{h_i}$ with a CRF layer to get the entity-recognition loss $L_{er}$.
 As for the inference, we use the Viterbi decoding to get the best tagging sequence.